Why is "class" spelled this way?

 Step 3: Putting It All Together

-class- A group of students who are taught together.
+class- A group of students taught together, or a lesson period.

 Spelling Notes